-- 1. Uninstall the current Pictometry extension. - 2.
+- 1. Uninstall the current Pictometry extension (or add-in). - 2.
 If you are upgrading to a new version of ArcMap: - a.
 Uninstall the older version of ArcGIS Desktop. - b.
 Install the latest version of ArcGIS Desktop 10. - 3.
 Install the Pictometry® for ArcGIS Desktop CONNECT add-in in your ArcMap application. - 4.
 Install the Pictometry Image Driver for ArcMap.

-Upgrading from the 10.3 add-in to the 10.4 add-in
+Upgrading from the 10.4 add-in to the 10.5 add-in

-If you are upgrading from 10.3 of the Pictometry add-in to 10.4, you'll need to remove the 10.3 add-in before installing the 10.4 add-in.
+If you are upgrading from 10.4 (or an older version) of the Pictometry add-in to 10.5, you'll need to remove the older version add-in before installing the 10.5 add-in.
 See "Removing an older version of the add-in" on page 28 for instructions.